mwouts/jupytext/README.md

 ## And if I convert twice?

 Round trip conversion of R markdown is identity.
-Round trip conversion of Jupyter notebooks preserves the source, but outputs are lost, like in most [pre-commit hooks](https://gist.github.com/minrk/6176788).
+Round trip conversion of Jupyter notebooks preserves the source.
+Outputs are lost, however, like in any good [pre-commit hooks](https://gist.github.com/minrk/6176788).